kavinkumar24/EDWEB/README.md

 ## Building Project

-To build the app for production run `npm run build`
+To build the app for production run `npm start`